 PARTNERING Initiation

-The City Representative after award of Contract, but in no case longer than 30 days following Notice to Proceed, shall send Contractor a written invitation to enter into a partnering relationship.
-If a Professional Neutral Facilitator will be retained, the City and Contractor shall cooperatively and in good faith select a Facilitator as specified in subparagraph 3.3 below.
+The City Representative, after award of Contract but in no case longer than 30 days following Notice to Proceed, shall send the Contractor a written invitation to enter into a partnering relationship.
+If an external facilitator will be retained, the City and Contractor shall cooperatively and in good faith select the facilitator as specified in subparagraph 3.3 below.

 PARTNERING ELEMENTS

-The partnering levels are based on the Citywide Partnering Matrix (below).
-The desired level of engagement in the partnering process will vary depending on the contract's size, complexity, location or other risk factors.
+The partnering levels are based on the Citywide Partnering Matrix (See 1.3 Article O) The desired level of engagement in the partnering process will vary depending on the contract's size, complexity, location or other risk factors.
 If a project encounters any of the following risk factors, the City may consider adjusting the partnering process to the appropriate level.

 For Level 1 Projects:

+The team may self-direct partnering or retain an internal or an external facilitator.

+Self-Directed Partnering: Teams electing to self-direct the partnering process shall develop the Issue Resolution Ladder during the pre-construction meeting.

+(a) During the pre-construction meeting, the team is encouraged to mutually develop the core project goals, including: schedule, budget, quality, and safety.
+The team is encouraged to create a team commitment statement and signatures.

+3. Internal or External Facilitator.
+If the City and Contractor elect to hire an external facilitator, they will do so according to the process listed in subparagraph 3.3 below.
+They will follow the required partnering elements listed for Level 2 Projects.

-intef efB.
-For Level 2 Projects, the required partnering elements are:
+B. For Level 2 Projects, the required partnering elements are:

-Internal or External Professional Neutral Facilitator.
-The City and Contractor shall retain either an Internal Facilitator or a Professional Neutral Facilitator according to the process listed in subparagraph 3.3 below for the partnering meetings or workshops.
-If an Internal or External Professional Neutral is employed, the Facilitator shall be mutually agreed to by the City and Contractor.
+Internal or External Facilitator.
+The City and Contractor shall retain either an internal or external facilitator according to the process listed in subparagraph 3.3 below for the partnering sessions or workshops.
+The Facilitator shall be mutually agreed to by the City and Contractor.

 Kick-off Partnering Workshop.
-The City, Contractor, and Facilitator if any, shall meet to mutually develop a strategy for a successful partnering process and to develop their initial partnering charter.
+The City, Contractor, and facilitator if any, shall meet to mutually develop a strategy for a successful partnering process and create their initial partnering charter.

 Partnering Charter and/or mission statement.
 The City and Contractor shall agree to create a partnering charter that includes:

-Mutual goals, including core project goals and may also includeproject-specific goals and mutually-supported individual goals.The required core project goals relate to project schedule, budget, quality, and saf
+Mutual goals, including core project goals that relate to project schedule, budget, quality, and safety, and possibly project-specific goals and mutually-supported individual goals.

 Partnering maintenance and close-out plan, including partnering session attendees and frequency of meetings.

-Dispute resolution plan that includes an Resolution Ladder.
+Dispute resolution plan that includes an Issue Resolution Ladder.

 Team commitment statement and signatures.

-Minimum Two Partnering Workshops or Sessions (including Kick-off Workshop).
+Minimum Two Partnering Workshops or Sessions (including kick-off workshop).
 The partnering team may participate in additional workshops or sessions during the life of the project they mutually agree is necessary and appropriate.

 Executive Sponsorship.
-Commitment to and support of the partnering process from the senior most levels of the City and Contractor organizations.
+Commitment to, and support of, the partnering process from the senior most levels of the City and Contractor organizations.

-6. Resolution Ladder.
+6. Issue Resolution Ladder.
 The City and Contractor shall mutually develop a project resolution ladder.

 For Level 3 Projects add the following elements:

-Internal or External Professional Neutral Facilitator.
-City and Contractor shall retain either an Internal Facilitator or a Professional Neutral Facilitator according to the process listed in subparagraph 3.3 below for the partnering meetings or workshops.
-If an Internal or External Professional Neutral is employed, the Facilitator shall be mutually agreed to by the City and Contractor
+Internal or External Facilitator.
+City and Contractor shall retain either an internal facilitator or an external l facilitator according to the process listed in subparagraph 3.3 below for the partnering meetings or workshops.
+The facilitator shall be mutually agreed to by the City and Contractor.

+Minimum Quarterly Partnering Workshops or Sessions (including kick-off workshop).
+The partnering team may participate in additional workshops or sessions during the life of the project as needed.

-Minimum Project Scorecards.
+Minimum Quarterly Project Scorecards.
 City and Contractor shall participate in periodic partnering evaluation surveys to measure progress on mutual goals and short-term key issues as they arise.